HealthCatalyst/healthcareai-r/README.md

 4. *Try again.* Run `install.packages('healthcareai')` and `library(healthcareai)` again and all should be well!

 If that doesn't work, please contact us through Github or at the website linked above.

+#### Looking for an older version of the package?

+Version 1 of healthcare-ai has been retired, but if you want to to continue to use its functionality, you can still install it from github: `devtools::install_github("HealthCatalyst/healthcareai-r", ref = "V1")`.